intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ## A Pseudo-LRU Algorithm

-Set-associative caching requires a replacement policy to figure out which 'way' in the cache to evict data from in order to store new data.
+Set-associative caching requires a replacement policy to figure out which 'way' in the cache from which to evict data in order to store new data.
 Least Recently Used (LRU) algorithms require a very complex history mechanism to compute exactly, so an approximation is often used called 'pseudo-LRU'.

-To compute the least-recently-used 'way', a pseudo-LRU algorithm uses a binary tree with 'ways' as leaves, where a '0' at an intermediate node indicates the LRU 'way' is to the right and a '1' indicates the LRU 'way' is to the left.
+To compute the least-recently-used 'way', a pseudo-LRU algorithm uses a binary tree with 'ways' as leaves, where a '0' at an intermediate node indicates the LRU 'way' is to the right and a '1' indicates it is to the left.
 In the figure below, we can see that 'way' '5' is LRU according to the current settings at each node of the tree.

 <!-- markdownlint-disable-next-line MD034 -->
 ![plru]({{ site.baseurl }}/assets/images/plru.png)

-Two routines are needed to maintain the PLRU tree above in order to do pseudo-LRU computation, first for finding the LRU `way` to 'allocate' a new entry and the other for updating the LRU state as `way`s are 'hit' by reads or writes.
+Two routines are needed to maintain the PLRU tree above in order to do pseudo-LRU computation, first for finding the LRU `way` to 'allocate' a new entry and a second for updating the LRU state as `way`s are 'hit' by reads or writes.

 ## PLRU Allocation

 ### Software PLRU Allocation

-It is quite natural to describe the allocation of the PLRU tree in a recursive routine.
+It is quite natural to describe allocation in the PLRU tree as a recursive routine.
 Let us assume the PLRU tree is represented as a 0/1 state vector of the tree nodes as seen from left-to-right.
 In the example above, the state vector would be `[1,0,1,0,0,1,0]`.
 Below is the